St Patrick's Cathedral, Melbourne

 The Cathedral Church and Minor Basilica of Saint Patrick (colloquially St Patrick's Cathedral) is the cathedral church of the Roman Catholic Archdiocese of Melbourne in Victoria, Australia, and seat of its archbishop, currently Peter Comensoli.

-In 1974 Pope Paul VI conferred the title and dignity of minor basilica on it.
-In 1986 Pope John Paul II visited the cathedral and addressed clergy during his papal visit.
+In 1974, Pope Paul VI conferred the title and dignity of minor basilica on the cathedral.
+In 1986, Pope John Paul II visited the cathedral and addressed clergy during his papal visit.